zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Supported locales for claims

-Currently, these languages are supported for claims:
+Currently, the Gluu Server supports these languages for claims:

 * en: English

-These languages are not enabled by default:

 * en-GB: British English
 * en-CA: Canadian English
 * fr-FR: French
 * fr-CA: Canadian French

+These languages are enabled by default:

+* en: English

 ```
 <claims-locales-supported>